juulsmustdie/SWE3313_TEAM9/Implementation/README.md

 - Place their orders for pick-up

-Every customer will also receive an order confirmation after payment along with a copy of their receipt.
+- Receive an order confirmation after payment along with a copy of their receipt.

 ##